Why This DIY Will & Trust Option Works (and When It Doesn’t)

 All of that and more:

-• Created by an attorney who’s been focused full time on wills, trusts, and probate for 15 years, and is now obsessing over creating the best possible DIY option
+Created by a California attorney who’s been reviewing, drafting, and administering wills, trusts, and probate for over 15 years, and is now obsessing over creating the best possible DIY options.

 What’s the right next step for you?

-This DIY option was created for people who want a more thoughtful, comprehensive alternative to generic forms — without committing to full legal representation right away.
+This DIY option was created for people who want to DIY while avoiding the common pitfalls, with a more thoughtful, comprehensive alternative to generic forms and the option of attorney review.

-If you don’t want to DIY, your circumstances are more complex, or you just want someone (me) to handle it for you — booking a consult is the best next step.
+If you don’t want to DIY, your circumstances are more complex, or you just want me to handle it for you — book a consult to discuss next steps.